sbrauer/Audrey/docs/source/introduction.rst

 Now let's upload a photo::

     $ curl -F file=@audrey.jpg http://127.0.0.1:6543/@@upload
-    {"file": {"FileId": "50d8a64bbf90af0d7169df5e"}}
+    {"file": [{"FileId": "50d8a64bbf90af0d7169df5e"}]}

-The server creates a GridFS file in MongoDB for each file from the request and responds with a JSON document containing the ID of each file using as keys the same parameter names you used in the request.
-(In other words, if you were to upload two files with the parameter names "foo" and "bar" then the response would have two FileIds with the keys "foo" and "bar".)
+The server creates a GridFS file in MongoDB for each file from the request and responds with a JSON document containing a list of the file ObjectIds for each parameter name from the request.

 Let's update Audrey Horne's record with the new photo file::